Abandoned Personal Property Policy: Residential Tenancies

 Landlords need to keep rental properties in a good state of repair and liveable during the tenancy.

-Substituted Service Policy: Residential Tenancies
+Alternative Methods of Service Policy: Residential Tenancies

 Superintendents as Tenants Policy: Residential Tenancies